medicalphysics/XRayMClib/docs/sphinx/index.rst

    :language: c++
    :linenos:

-The examble can be built by CMake with the following CMakeLists.txt file.
+The example can be built by CMake with the following CMakeLists.txt file.

 .. literalinclude:: ../../examples/pencilbeam/CMakeLists.txt
    :language: cmake